 Home inspections are by nature an exhaustive lot, and the number of points they cover on the property is extensive.
 The roofing, foundation, entire exterior, interior, plumbing, electrical – these elements are all subject to inspection.
 If there is a serious problem with the home that cannot be seen at first glance, the home inspector will find it.
 The importance of hiring a good home inspector should not be overlooked.

 What Do I Look for in a Home Inspector?

 The three most important words for a home inspector are:

 If a home inspector does not have these three credentials, they are not a real home inspector.
-Beyond that, don’t be afraid to do your homework and look a few different inspectors before choosing one.
-When you meet with them, ask them if they are familiar with homes built in the time period of the one you are looking to buy.
+Beyond that, don’t be afraid to do your homework and look at a few different inspectors before choosing one.
+When you meet with inspectors, ask them if they are familiar with homes built in the time period of the one you are looking to buy.

 The home inspector should also have an attitude of neutrality when it comes to the purchase of the house.
 You want someone who will tell you exactly what’s wrong, without hoping that you buy or don’t buy.

 Occasionally, during the course of the home inspection, the inspector will find a problem that they themselves are not an expert on.
 These instances require a specialist, and sometimes, it’s a safe bet to place a call to these specialists at the very beginning.
 Some specialist-required problems include: